Do you remember the first time you stared at a piecewise function and thought, “What on earth does this even mean?Practically speaking, ”

 - Adding a new piece (introduce a fourth case for (x\ge 10)).

-🔟 make use of technology wisely
+🔟 put to work technology wisely

 If your class allows graphing calculators or computer algebra systems (CAS), use them to verify rather than to solve.
 For each piece: